abhimanyu8961/documentation-user/sales/sale_amazon/setup.rst

 Once the account is registered, the marketplaces available to this account are synchronized and listed under the **Marketplaces** tab.
-If you wish, you can remove some items from the list of synchronized marketplaces to disable their synchronization.
+If you wish, you can remove some items from the list of synchronized marketplaces to disable their synchronization.Blablabla

 Match database products in Amazon
 =================================